andOrlando/dotfiles/README.md

 eventually someday having to move computers so in time it may be made semi-portable.
 It'll probably never not support true color though because I like that too much

+all the coolest stuff is done in awesome/deco